KurodaKanbei/ACM/README.md

 # ACM
-It is the Standard Code Library of KurodaKanbei and his team members.
+It is the Standard Code Library of Wizards.